 Spectral Roll off

-Spectral Roll-off is the frequency below which a specified percentage of the total spectral energy N lies.
+Spectral Roll-off is the frequency below which lies a specified percentage of the total spectral energy N lies.

 Roll-off =k=b1d sk=Nk=b1b2 sk

 where sk is the spectral value at bin k, N is the percentile cutoff, and b1 and b2 are the band edges.